khall75/practice/README.md

 # practice
-Just getting back in the groove of android
+Just getting back in the groove of python